google/exposure-notifications-server/docs/design/verification_protocol.md

 The JWT itself will be unpacked and the following validations will be performed.
 First, using the standard claims.

-* `iss` : The issuer will be used to determine which pubic key(s) are valid for verification.
+* `iss` : The issuer will be used to determine which public key(s) are valid for verification.
 This is to allow for key rotation.
 * `aud` : The audience must be as configured for this installation of the exposure notifications server.
-* `iat` : Tokens issued in the future will not be accepted.
+* `iat` : The unix timestamp at which the token was issued.
-* `exp` : Will verify that the token is not expired.
+* `exp` : The unix timestamp at which the token will expire.
 * `nbf` : If present, the "not before" timestamp will be honored.

 We also prescribe a set of private claims to transmit data from the PHA